-Please refer to the accompanying hand out for the address plan which should be used for this module onwards - it is entitled "IPv6 Addressing Plan - Lab 9".
-As with Lab 3, configure the addresses on each interface which will be used for this module, and check basic IP connectivity with your immediately adjacent neighbours.
+Please refer to the accompanying hand out for the address plan which should be used for this module onwards - it is entitled "Addressing Plan - Modules 6 to 9".
+As with Module 1, configure the addresses on each interface which will be used for this module, and check basic IP connectivity with your immediately adjacent neighbours.